 The most powerful emotional shield our children utilize when they are suffering is emotional withdrawal.
-They may withdraw slowly or abruptly, but the overall goal of the withdrawal is to protect themselves from perceived danger in their relationship with us, their parents.
+They may withdraw slowly or abruptly.
+The overall goal of the withdrawal is to protect themselves from perceived danger in their relationship with us, their parents.

-Children can withdraw behind many different barriers, including:
+A child can become emotionally withdrawn using many different barriers, including:

 - Physical isolation (e.g. always in a different room, behind a closed door, etc.)